What is Adhesive Tapes? Types, Manufacturing, and Applications

 • Emulsion Acrylic

 These water-based PSAs contain spherical particles surrounded by a surfactant in a water carrier.
 Emulsion acrylics are generally less expensive and more eco-friendly than solvent acrylics.
-Still, they do not provide good moisture resistance because of their water-based properties, which leads to solvent acrylics being preferred for critical applications.

-• Silicone
+Silicone

 Silicone adhesives offer many years of service life, but they are considered the most expensive kind of adhesive.
 They possess a very high temperature resistance and can handle harsh environmental conditions.
-Despite silicone adhesives’ bonding strength, they are often incorrectly perceived as having deficient sticking capability due to their low initial bond strength.

 Tapes with silicone adhesive solutions are generally utilized for critical applications where adhesives are exposed to extreme temperatures or environments.
 This includes the electrical industry, where the temperature is a difficult feat.
-Moreover, they cost twice as much as acrylics, but similarly to the latter, they can also be used against the skin, making them widely used for medical applications.

-Adhesive Tape Making Machine Introduction
+Adhesive Tape-Making Machine Introduction

 The science of the adhesive tape manufacturing process starts with polymerization.
 This means the structure of adhesives and the polymers or molecule chains are combined in the chemical process.
 In the aftermath, the adhesives are prepared to be applied quickly and very thinly to the preferred backing material.
-But how this takes place entirely depends on the adhesive.

-In the process of adhesive tape making, the adhesive mass, backside treatment agent, primer, and other important components are either in-house manufactured or purchased.
-Then a tape base element is coated using these materials with a solvent being removed by drying and then wound around in the form of a roll.
+Then, a tape base element is coated using these materials, with the solvent removed by drying, and then wound around in the form of a roll.
 The coated roll is further cut to the desired width and then packed.

 In addition, the transfer of the PRTR (Pollutant Release and Transfer Register) chemicals other than the solvents (both liquid and solid) used for the base material, adhesive mass, primer, backside treatment agent, and so on also took place from the production process such as coating, rewinding, and slitting of tape rolls.